SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 In addition, you can define your own implementations of the standard operators – and create new ones – for any custom types you define.
-This process is covered in detail in :doc:`ClassesObjectsAndStructs`.
+This process is covered in detail in :doc:`ClassesAndStructs`.

 Operators are often referred to as *unary*, *binary* or *ternary*: